Gorilla Grodd: The New 52

-The Flash is hailed as a messenger spoken of in gorilla prophecy by all but Grodd who sees the interloper as a threat to his ascension and designs for world conquest.
-When told of the treachery planned by the Ape Elders from his most trusted general, Grodd led a personal execution detail in an attempt to kill Barry and assume the mantle of the Light Bringer.
-But The Flash foils Grodd's attempts by outmaneuvering him until King Grodd causes the caves containing Gorilla Cities history to collapse upon himself, knocking him unconscious, allowing the Flash to escape.
+The Flash is hailed as a messenger spoken of in gorilla prophecy by all but Grodd, who sees the interloper as a threat to his ascension and designs for world conquest.
+When told of the treachery planned by the Ape Elders from his most trusted general, Grodd attempts to kill Barry and assume the mantle of the Light Bringer.
+The Flash foils Grodd's attempts by outmaneuvering him until Grodd causes the cave they are in to collapse, which allows Flash to escape.